stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 ### Imagine the Future

-To achieve radical transparency at work, companies need collaboration tech that has been designed from the outset as an org-wide experience - tech that adds value to every employee, across all levels, roles and generations.
+To achieve radical transparency at work, companies need collaboration tech that has been designed from the outset as an org-wide experience - tech that adds value daily to every employee, across all levels, roles and generations.

 To add value org-wide means helping employees with their day to day work, as well as enabling them to contribute to the strategic context and corresponding initiatives.